 The XRL System hopes to alleviate these issues for decommissioning work by acting as a “backpack with legs”, ensuring the human operator feels no forces from their equipment.
 The forces involved in the most extreme loading cases were analyzed to find an effective strategy for reducing actuator loads.
 Analyses reveal that the maximum torque torque is exerted during the transition from the crawling to standing mode of motion.
 Peak torques are significantly reduced by leveraging redundancy in force application resulting from a closed-loop kinematic chain formed by a particular posture of the XRL.
 In order to robustly control the XRL-robot system and maintain stability, we must achieve high-bandwidth force and position control of the legs, which in turn requires high-bandwidth force and position control of each joint in the XRL system.
 The power systems and actuators were designed to be near-direct-drive in order to be backdrivable while outputting significant torque, allowing for proprioceptive reactions to operator motions.
 A prototype was fabricated utilizing the insights gained from these analyses and initial tests of balance control while performing transitions squatting indicate the feasibility of the XRL system.
 Desired position, velocity, stiffness, and damping commands for all 12 motors are calculated by a whole-body coordination control program.
 Balance control is achieved by leveraging this interface to regulate the position of the center of mass to be over the feet.
 Upon successful experimental results in the laboratory, we aim to test the XRL system in industrial environments with nuclear waste management crews.

-- D. J. Gonzalez and H. H. Asada, “Hybrid Open-Loop Closed-Loop Control of Coupled Human-Robot Balance During Assisted Stance Transition with Extra Robotic Legs,” Submitted for review in IEEE Robotics and Automation Letters (RA-L), July 2019.
-The contents of this paper were also under review by ICRA’19 Program Committee for presentation at the Conference.
+- D. J. Gonzalez and H. H. Asada, “Hybrid Open-Loop Closed-Loop Control of Coupled Human-Robot Balance During Assisted Stance Transition with Extra Robotic Legs,” IEEE Robotics and Automation Letters (RA-L), July 2019.
+The contents of this paper were also accepted by the ICRA’19 Program Committee for presentation at the Conference.

 - Gonzalez, D.J., and Asada, H.H., “Design of Extra Robotic Legs for Augmenting Human Payload Capabilities by Exploiting Singularity and Torque Redistribution”, 2018 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2018), Madrid, Spain, October 2018.